 Increasing the frequency of scans means companies can reduce the risk of a successful attack throughout the software supply chain.

-As the cadence of security scans has increased by 20x in the past few years overall in the software supply chain due to the ever-changing landscape of security threats, companies must be vigilant to protect their data and code from attackers.
-Security scanning is an essential part of this process.
+The cadence of security scans has increased by 20x in the past few years overall in the software supply chain due to the ever-changing landscape of security threats.
+Companies must be vigilant to protect their data and code from attackers, and security scanning is an essential part of this process.

 Increasing the frequency of scans allows companies to stay ahead of the curve and reduce the risk of a successful attack.